 When people ask what I do, I tell them I make flowers.
 And I call them Frankenflora.

-I consult the study of botany and experiment with the concept of hybridization, using sections of pressed or dried plants to construct a flower, like Dr. Frankenstein and his monster.
-That hybrid speciation is more commonly found in plants than animals makes them the ideal media for this practice, so Frankenflora (with its variations given binomial names) may represent a species that is perhaps not altogether impossible.
+I consult the study of botany and experiment with the concept of hybridization, using sections of pressed or dried plants to construct a flower, like Dr. Frankenstein and his being.
+That hybrid speciation is more commonly found in plants than animals makes them the ideal media for this practice, so Frankenflora (with its variations given binomial names) may represent a genus that perhaps won’t be impossible someday.

 We are born into this world the product of two genetic codes, but along the way we pick up bits of the people we love and bits of the things we marvel at, and in the end we leave as a whole greater than the sum of these parts.
 The Frankenflora won’t die again but they’re still fragile.
 In events of loss, we have to be gentle in remembering whole lives.
 And be careful not to forget them.

 As I continue this practice, I’m starting to move away from an emotionally driven practice.
 Incorporating science, engineering, literature, and floriography, the flowers are taking steps into the afterlife.
 Stay tuned.